Camera algorithms

 Rectangle 957

-Draws 3D car model, animations for doors and lights, parking guide lines, sonar distance info, 3D walls, showing text and icons
+Draws a 3D car model, animations for doors and lights, parking guide lines, sonar distance information, 3D walls, and shows text and icons.

 Rectangle 957